Operation Hailstone: Background

-Despite the impressions of U.S. Navy leaders and the American public concerning Truk's projected fortifications, the base was never significantly reinforced or protected against land attack.
 Japanese development of Truk's fortifications instead began in earnest in late 1943, with defensive measures being taken against a potential U.S. invasion.
 Airfields were extended and shore batteries were erected.
+Nonetheless, Japanese preparations were inadequate with few anti-aircraft guns and inadequate radar warning.
+The continued separate command arrangements made it hard for Navy fighter planes and Army troops to coordinate defensive efforts.